-- 509 INTERNATIONAL HEALTH 3 credits Prerequisite: Baccalaureate degree in nursing.
-Study in an international location.
-Focuses on comparisons of education, ethics, government, demography and roles and responsibilities. - GLOBAL PERSPECTIVES OF HEALTH AND HEALTH CARE 512 2-3 credits Prerequisite: Senior or graduate status.
-(May be repeated for a maximum of 6 credit) Cultur-al, political, educational, and economical perspectives of different regions of the world and the impact of these factors on health will be compared and examined.

-SCHOOL NURSE PRACTICUM I

-Prerequisite: 5570:521, 523 and 8200:225 or 650; corequisite: 225 or 650 if not previously completed.
-Emphasis on clinical primary health care nursing to enhance positive health behav-ior outcomes of well children and adolescents with minor conditions in family, community, school contexts.

-554 SCHOOL NURSE PRACTICUM II 5 credits Prerequisite: 5570:521, 523; 8200:225 or 650; 8200:553.
-Emphasis on primary health care nursing to enhance positive health behavior outcomes of children/adolescents with minor common health or behavioral problems and chronic illnesses.

-- ADVANCED PHYSIOLOGICAL CONCEPTS IN HEALTH CARE I 561 3 credits Prerequisite: acceptance into Graduate School.
-This course presents an in-depth study of physiological processes in the areas of neurological, neuromuscular and cardiovascular physi-ology and their interrelationship with therapeutic agents. - ADVANCED PHYSIOLOGICAL CONCEPTS IN HEALTH CARE II 3 credits Prerequisite: 561.
-This course presents an in-depth study of physiological processes in the areas of respiratory, renal and endocrine physiology and their interrelationship with therapeutic agents

-589 SPECIAL TOPICS: NURSING

-1-4 credits (May be repeated as new topics are presented) Group studies of special topics in nursing May not be used to meet requirements for the major in nursing.
-May be used for elective credit.
+- 509 INTERNATIONAL HEALTH 2-3 credits Prerequisite: Admission to MSN program.
+A comparison of nursing roles and responsibilities in an international environment.
+The influence of education, ethics, government, demography, - and geography on health care will be considered.
+512 GLOBAL PERSPECTIVES OF HEALTH AND HEALTH CARE 2-3 credits Prerequisite: Senior or graduate status.
+(May be repeated for a maximum of 6 credits) Cultur-al, political, educational, and economical perspectives of different regions of the world and the - impact of these factors on health will be compared and examined.
+SCHOOL NURSE PRACTICUM I 5 credits Prerequisite: 5570:521, 523 and 8200:225 or 650; corequisite: 225 or 650 if not previously completed.
+Emphasis on clinical primary health care nursing to enhance positive health behav-ior outcomes of well children and adolescents with minor conditions in family, community, school contexts - 554 SCHOOL NURSE PRACTICUM II 5 credits Prerequisite: 5570:521, 523; 8200:225 or 650; 8200:553.
+Emphasis on primary health care nursing to enhance positive health behavior outcomes of children/adolescents with minor common health or behavioral problems and chronic illnesses. - 561 ADVANCED PHYSIOLOGICAL CONCEPTS IN HEALTH CARE I 3 credits Prerequisite: acceptance into Graduate School.
+This course presents an in-depth study of physiological processes in the areas of neurological, neuromuscular and cardiovascular physiology and their interrelationship with therapeutic agents. - 562 ADVANCED PHYSIOLOGICAL CONCEPTS IN HEALTH CARE II 3 credits Prerequisite: 561.
+This course presents an in-depth study of physiological processes in the areas of respiratory, renal and endocrine physiology and their interrelationship with therapeutic agents. - SPECIAL TOPICS: NURSING 589 1-4 credits (May be repeated as new topics are presented) Group studies of special topics in nursing.
+May not be used to meet requirements for the major in nursing.
+May be used for elective credit. - WORKSHOPS 1-4 credits (May be repeated as new topics are presented) Selected topics in nursing.
+May be used to meet undergraduate/graduate requirements at the discretion of the college - SPECIAL READINGS 598 1-4 credits Prerequisite: permission of student's advisor or dean.

-WORKSHOPS 593

-1-4 credits (May be repeated as new topics are presented) Selected topics in nursing.
-May be used to meet undergraduate/graduate requirements at the discretion of the college

-598 SPECIAL READINGS

-Prerequisite: permission of student's advisor or dean.
 Special readings in an area of concen-tration may be taken to satisfy elective credit.
-Special readings may not be used to satisfy requirements of the major.

-THEORETICAL BASIS FOR NURSING 603

-Prerequisite: Admission to the Graduate Program.
+Special readings may not be used to satisfy requirements of the major. - THEORETICAL BASIS FOR NURSING 603 3 credits Prerequisite: Admission to the Graduate Program.
 Overview of extant nursing science.
 Evalu-ation and critique of nursing conceptual models.
-Analysis of the relationships of theory, research, and practice

-607 POLICY ISSUES IN NURSING

-2 credits Prerequisite: Admission to Graduate Program.
-Analysis of policy issues that impact on nurs-ing and health care delivery to diverse population(s).
-Examine methods to shape policy, distribution, and allocation of resources.

-PATHOPHYSIOLOGICAL CONCEPTS OF NURSING CARE 608

-Prerequisite: Admission to the Graduate Program.
+Analysis of the relationships of theory, research, and practice. - 606 INFORMATION MANAGEMENT IN ADVANCED NURSING PRACTICE 3 credits Prerequisite: Admission to MSN Program, completion of Graduate Statistics and/or corequi-site 613 Nursing Inquriy I. Corequisite: 613.
+This course is focused on nursing informatics to support clinical decision making in advanced practice and administration. - POLICY ISSUES IN NURSING 3 credits Prerequisite: Admission to Graduate Program.
+Analysis of policy issues that impact on nurs ing and health care delivery to diverse populations.
+Examine methods to shape policy, distrib-ution, and allocation of resources. - 608 PATHOPHYSIOLOGICAL CONCEPTS OF NURSING CARE Prerequisite: Admission to the Graduate Program.
 In-depth study of pathological conditions and related treatment modalities.
-The course focuses on specific nursing interventions related to these pathophysiological abnormalities.

-- ADVANCED ADULT/GERONTOLOGICAL ASSESSMENT 610 3 credits - Prerequisites: Admission to Graduate Program, permission of instructor; 608, 671.
-Advanced adult/gerontological assessment and clinical reasoning in primary health care nursing with introduction to differential diagnosis and clinical management.
-612 ADVANCED CLINICAL PHARMACOLOGY 3 credits
+The course focuses on specific nursing interventions related to these pathophysiological abnormalities. - ADVANCED ADULT/GERONTOLOGICAL ASSESSMENT 3 credits Prerequisites: Admission to Graduate Program, admission to Advance Practice Nursing tracks, 620, 627, 661, 671 or permission of instructor.
+Corequisite: 627.
+Advanced adult/gerontologi-cal assessment and clinical reasoning in primary health care nursing with introduction to differential diagnosis and clinical management.

-Prerequisites: Admission to Graduate Program, 608.
-Examines principles of pharmacology and therapeutics for major pharmacologic agents used by Advanced Practice Nurses to man-age adult/gerontological problems in primary health care settings.

-613 NURSING INQUIRY I
+Graduate Courses 123